 How do we define electronics?

-Anything powered by a battery or a cord.
 The most common items are computers, monitors, printers, keyboards, and television sets.

 This does not include refrigerators or air conditioners, or freezers.
 These items must be handled separately because they contain Freon.